Matts-vdp/picture-sort/README.md

 # picture-sort
-A Electron app to sort a folder with pictures into good bad and not sure folders
+An Electron app to sort a folder with pictures into good bad and not sure folders

 ## Preview